allenanie/allenanie.github.io/_posts/2020-05-01-bayesian-decoding.md

 Let's set the goal straight: first of all, we want to control the caption generation through a question.
 Second of all, we want the generated caption to address the question.

 Given a target image and a question: $(\mathbf{i}, \mathbf{q})$, we can directly apply any pre-trained VQA model to get an answer.
-Given a lot of images, we can get a lot of answers.
+Given a lot of images and the same question, we can get a lot of answers.
 Some of these answers are different from the answer for the target image, some are the same.
 For example, with our target image: `{blue baseball cap, mountain}`, we can ask the following visual question: `Does the person wear a baseball cap?`, where the answer is `Yes` or `No`.

 Given this answer, we can partition a list of images into two groups: images where the person is wearing a baseball cap, and images where the person is NOT wearing a baseball cap.
 Note that the question can be extremely general and ask about various aspects of the image.